kylinsoong/kylinsoong.github.io/_posts/2015-05-19-teiid-rs-cache.md

 excerpt: A comparison example(native query, query without cache, query with cache) show how Results Caching improve thousands of performance
 ---

-## Teiid Results Caching Comparison Example

-There are 3 sections in Results Caching Comparison Example:
+There are 5 sections in Results Caching Comparison Example:

 * Overview
 * Run
 * Conclusion
+* How it work
+* Advanced Concepts

-### Overview
+## Overview

 Teiid Results Caching Comparison Example is a Performance conparison example, **PERFTEST** table exist in RDBMS, which contains 100 MB data in RDBMS. **PERFTESTVIEW** is a View which mapped to **PERFTEST** table, it be defined in a Teiid VDB.
 There are 3 different query: